Mattias-08/Restaurant-booking/TESTING.md

 While going through the process of testing my app i ran accross this HTML errors:

 ![landing page HTML validation errors](/docs/testing/validationerror_html.png)

+Another not fully solved bug is that after trying to book an allready taken table and getting the error.msg If you only change the table and book again it will POST but not show any message.